akashmore1/CSS-Concepts-Everything/Background-and-Images/README.md

    1. with combination of 'top, bottom with right left.'
    2. If we write 'background-position: top right;', then image will be moved to bottom and left fully until its top and right corner is displayed.
    3. We can combine this with % like 'background-position: left 10% bottom 20%;' and image's excess 10% will be cropped to left and same for 20% to bottom.

+#### background-origin property:

+1. background-origin property is similar like box-sizing property, only values are same.
+2. In box-sizing, we add all pading and border values in overall width, with value of '**background-origin: border-box;**'.
+3. In order to understand background-origin, give dotted border to any background-image.
+4. If image has extra height than height of container, then when we give dashed border we see that image is bigger at top bottom so dashed border contains image part.
+But on left and right image part is not in dashed border as there is no excess part of image width wise.
+5. This is exactly what we can control with background-origin property.
+6. if we give **background-origin: border-box;**, then image is completely present in dashed border, event if its size is more than container.
+7. If we give **background-origin: content-box;**, then image will have blank space within dashed border and inside image as well.
+Because this value gives some padding to image this happens.
+8. If we give **background-origin: padding-box;**, we will get default behaviour of image which is explained in point no. 4.